davidandradeduarte/kubernetes-up-and-running/NOTES.md

         initialDelaySeconds: 5 # after 5 seconds from startup the endpoint will be called
         timeoutSeconds: 1 # should respond in within 1 second
         periodSeconds: 10 # call this endpoint every 10 seconds
-        failureThreshold: 3 # if it fails more than 3 consecutive times, it will fail
+        failureThreshold: 3 # if it fails 3 consecutive times, it will restart
       ports:
         - containerPort: 8080
           name: http